teamg4it/g4it/services/documentation/content/1-getting-started/3-getting-started-as-a-maintainer/1-how-to/remove_write_access_in_demo_org/_index.md

 ---
-title: "Script to remove the privilege 'ROLE_DIGITAL_SERVICE_WRITE' on DEMO"
+title: "Script to remove the 'write' privilege on DEMO organization"
 description: "How to remove the privilege 'ROLE_DIGITAL_SERVICE_WRITE' on DEMO organization"
 date: 2025-05-29T14:28:06+01:00
 weight: 6